izderadicka/audioserve/README.md

 ### Collation

 By default audioserve alphabetic order of audio files and subfolders is case insensitive "C like" collation, meaning national characters like "č" are sorted after all ASCII characters and not after "c".
 For more advanced collation respecting local collation additional unicode support is needed.
 Unfortunately Rust does not have native support for this and only working library is binding to ICU C libraries, which makes compilation bit complicated.
-So local/national collation audioserve has to be compiled with optional feature `collation`.
+To support local/national collation audioserve has to be compiled with optional feature `collation`.
 Such version of audioserve will then use following env.variables to determine locale for collation (in order of precedence): `AUDIOSERVE_COLLATE`, `LC_ALL`, `LC_COLLATE`, `LANG`.
 If nothing is found it falls back to `en_US`, which still handles somehow national characters ("č" is equal to "c" in sorting).

 ## Sharing playback positions between clients